seam345/node-red-contrib-trello-functions/README.md

 Boolean option to exclude any actions performed by the owner of the API key.

+* ### Get card moved to list

+Outputs a Trello card that has moved to a specific Trello list as msg.payload.

+Output is time bounded between the previous and current activation.

+Boolean option to exclude any actions performed by the owner of the API key.

 * ### Create new Trello card

 Able to create an array of Trello cards based on input, with optional default values